 Canada and Australia were among the first countries to experience particular problems with harmful aquatic species, and they brought their concerns to the attention of IMO's Marine Environment Protection Committee (MEPC) in the late 1980's.
 Shortly thereafter, the United Nations Conference on Environment and Development (UNCED), held in Rio de Janeiro in 1992, recognized the issue of invasive species as a major international concern.
-In 1997 the MEPC adopted "Guidelines for the Control and Management of Ships' Ballast Water to Minimize the Transfer of Harmful Aquatic Organisms and Pathogens" (MEPC resolution A.868(20)).
+In 1997 the MEPC adopted Guidelines to address the problem in the form of "Guidelines for the Control and Management of Ships' Ballast Water to Minimize the Transfer of Harmful Aquatic Organisms and Pathogens" (MEPC resolution A.868(20)).

-The IMO members were requested to ask ships to follow these Guidelines, which called for the exchange of ballast water in the open ocean to reduce the risk the transfer of harmful species.
-The Resolution also requested the MEPC to keep the Guidelines under review with a view to developing internationally applicable, legally-binding provisions.
-Finally after many years of negotiations, the International Convention for the Control and Management of Ships' Ballast Water and Sediments (Ballast Water Management Convention) was eventually adopted by an IMO Diplomatic Conference in February 2004.
+The IMO members were requested to follow these Guidelines, which called for the exchange of ballast water in the open ocean to reduce the risk the transfer of harmful species.
+The Resolution also requested the MEPC and the Maritime Safety Committee to keep the Guidelines under review with a view to developing internationally applicable, legally-binding provisions.
+Finally after many years of negotiations, the International Convention for the Control and Management of Ships' Ballast Water and Sediments was eventually adopted by an IMO Diplomatic Conference in February 2004.